lyra/openapi-dev-tool/README.md

 - write your OpenAPI specifications by using several files (to avoid having a unique large and unmaintainable file) ;
 - easily publish your OpenAPI files and reuse them to generate your client or your server ;
 - view documentation in real-time ;
+- validate your OpenAPI specifications and your examples automatically ;
 - etc.

 ![presentation](doc-assets/pres.gif)